IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/oct/2018-10-26-demystifying-spring-magic-async.md

 **What if the async method throws an uncaught exception?**

 Client object won't see this exception because it will be thrown in a different thread.
-Spring cares about us providing an [AsyncUncaughtExceptionHandler](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/aop/interceptor/AsyncUncaughtExceptionHandler.html) hack to handle these unforunate exceptions.
+But Spring cares about us providing an [AsyncUncaughtExceptionHandler](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/aop/interceptor/AsyncUncaughtExceptionHandler.html) hack to handle these unforunate exceptions.

 {% gist df4ac8cd52cba762b017144424b81c2b %}